 - 19 – 21 May: Open Floor Hearings

 - 26 May: deadline for the submission of Written Representations.
 This is when more detail on the issues of concern will be required.

-- November/December 2021: The Planning Inspectorate must make a recommendation to the Business Secretary whether or not the project should receive planning consent.
+- 14 January 2022: The Planning Inspectorate has 3 months to make a recommendation to the Business Secretary whether or not the project should receive planning consent.

 - 14 April 2022: Secretary of State decision.

 Note that parallel to the DCO process, EDF has also applied to the Environment Agency (EA) for 3 Operating permits for Sizewell C. The EA will be running consultations during the coming year or so and it is unlikely that permits will be granted (or refused) until June 2022.
 Details of EDF’s permit applications are here: https://environment-agency.uk.com/3O4M-13KK8-4YC1UE-PTI50-1/c.aspx (our guidance on responding to the EA’s first consultations – which is now closed – can be found here.